General Terms and Conditions

 5.4 Under the CAANZ Code of Ethics, CT has a professional duty to:

-(a) disclose information and work papers for the purposes of the CAANZ quality review process or any professional or regulatory (governmental) investigation, etc.
+(a) disclose information and workpapers for the purposes of the CAANZ quality review process or any professional or regulatory (governmental) investigation, etc.

-5.7 CT prohibits staff from mentioning or associating CT on any social media platforms.
+5.12 CT prohibits staff from mentioning or associating CT on any social media platforms.
 Any opinions or expressions publicly posted are not endorsed by CT and no responsibility or liability whatsoever will be accepted for any action taken or reliance placed as a result of any such social media activity whether by staff or any other third parties.

-5.8 With the exception of an endorsement sought or approved by CT, clients are actively discouraged from mentioning or associating CT on any social media platforms.
+5.13 With the exception of an endorsement sought or approved by CT, clients are actively discouraged from mentioning or associating CT on any social media platforms.
 CT will accept no responsibility or liability whatsoever, for any action taken or reliance placed as a result of any such social media activity by clients or any other third parties.

 6.0 Engagement